Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-04-02-RPi - Node-red - MQTT - InfluxDB - Grafana.markdown

 <!-- outline-start -->

-RPi - Node-red - MQTT - InfluxDB - Grafana - Telegram
+This project uses a RPi SBC (version 4 or later), Cricket 2 external sensors, and Tasmota mains pwer sockets.
+It also requires the following software packages, Node-red, MQTT, InfluxDB, Grafana, Telegram.

 The DockerPi2 server is a Raspberry Pi 400 Computer that connects to the Internet, and runs a set of programs which gather and process data from a number of sensors, and store the data, and render the data on one or more computers screens.

 The Sensors transmit their data to the RPi using MQTT, the RPi runs a broker (server) that takes this data and passes it onto node-red for processing or forward transmission.
 Node-red allows for the creation of a number of dashboards to display the information:

 ![Crickets Monitor Page](:Node-Red1.jpg){:data-align="center"}

 ![Tasmota Plugs Page](:Node-Red2.jpg){:data-align="center"}